Paul reassures the Thessalonians regarding the participation of dead saints in the arrival of Jesus from heaven – 1 Thessalonians 4:13-18.

 clear by the phrase - “God will bring with him those who have fallen

 asleep through Jesus.”
-And that, in turn, indicates that the believer in
+In turn, this indicates that the believer in a

-a right relationship with Jesus when he dies will be resurrected (e.g.,
+right relationship with Jesus when he dies will be resurrected (e.g., “Those

 There is also a verbal parallel

 with his Parable of the Ten Bridesmaids.
-The bridesmaids fall
+The bridesmaids fell

 asleep while waiting for the bridegroom.
-They are awakened by “a shout”
+They were awakened by “a shout”

-and the command to go out “to meet” the bridegroom as he arrives.
+and the command to go out “to meet” the bridegroom as he arrived.

-They “rise” and “go with him” to the wedding feast.
+They “rose” and “went with him” to the wedding feast.
+Likewise

-the issue is the state and participation of believers who have “fallen
+in 1 Thessalonians, the issue was the state and participation of

 So, also, when Jesus arrives, he